Obachan’s Mushroom Kamameshi – Japanese Mixed Rice (vegan, gluten free, wfpb)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-Some of my all time favourite recipes are meals cooked by my obachan (Grandma, in Japanese) and this Mushroom Kamameshi is no exception.
+Some of my all-time favorite recipes are meals cooked by my obachan (Grandma, in Japanese); this Mushroom Kamameshi is no exception.
 It is best described as a Japanese Mixed Rice dish, typically prepared with a stock base, with vegetables and sometimes meat cooked along with it.
-The result is a fluffy, flavourful rice with a light seasoning that can be enjoyed as is, or served alongside a complete meal.
-To make vegan, my obachan used a variety of mushrooms, which pack a ton of umami flavour, carrots, lotus root slices and edamame “for colour”.

 - Carrots